These are adapted from cookbooks, websites, family, and friends. All are vegan.

 1 large carrot, diced

-1 15-ounce can cannellini (or other white) beans, drained and rinsed
+1 15-ounce can cannellini (or great northern or navy) beans, drained and rinsed

 1 cup frozen corn, thawed